chiragmthakkar/IoT_PowerBI/README.md

 ## Dataset + PowerBI

 ## Description:
 Project path 2 was choosen for the IoT project.
 Power BI was used as a visualization tool for the selected dataset.
 Also, as the pre-requisite the Power BI learning path was also completed.
 A Financial data consisting of 700 rows was choosen for the data analysis.
-Key insights, Dashboard screenshots and videos are described in the sections below.
+Report, Dashboard screenshots and videos are mentioned in the sections below.
+A link to report consisting of dataset description, relevant problems and insights is also provided below.

 **Report**
 [Link to report](https://github.com/chiragmthakkar/IoT_PowerBI/blob/main/MSA2021_IoT.pdf)